cgwhouse/widen-bot/README.md

    a.
 Add a redirect for `https://discord.com` (Under "General" sub-category)

    b.
-Generate an invite URL with the `bot` scope, and the following permissions:
+Generate an invite URL with the `application.commands` and `bot` scopes, and the following permissions:

    - Read Messages/View Channels
    - Send Messages